 Vivid discussions focus on whether humans can trust a machine, AI, or any other technology.
 Is trust in machines an error of the mind?
 Should we stick with mere reliance without any emotional attachments?
 To debate such philosophical questions, of whether humans are able to trust a machine,3 is interesting, but the normative question of whether to repose trust in a machine is a much better question to ask.
 This is because even if philosophers argue that trust does not exist, people undeniably think about trusting a machine,4 an algorithm, a website, or a brand.

 Bryson’s statement is an extremely effective way to communicate the negative effects of blind trust, or overtrust.
 Too much trust can be fatal: Walter was driving a Tesla Model X P100D on autopilotThe content herein is subject to copyright by The Yuan.
 All rights reserved.
 The content of the services is owned or licensed to The Yuan.
-The copying or storing of any content for anything other than personal use is expressly prohibited without prior written permission from The Yuan, or the copyright holder identified in the copyright notice contained in the content.
+Such content from The Yuan may be shared and reprinted but must clearly identify The Yuan as its original source.
+Content from a third-party copyright holder identified in the copyright notice contained in such third party’s content appearing in The Yuan must likewise be clearly labeled as such.